AN/SPG-62

 The AN/SPG-62 is a continuous wave fire-control radar developed by the United States, and it is currently deployed on warships equipped with the Aegis Combat System.
 It provides terminal target illumination for the semi-active SM-2MR/ER and ESSM Block 1 surface-to-air missiles.
 It also provides illumination for the active SM-6 if it is used in semi-active mode.
-The antenna is mechanically steered, uses a parabolic reflector, and operates at 8 to 12 GHz (I–J Band).
+The antenna is mechanically steered, uses a parabolic reflector, and operates at 8 to 12 GHz (X Band).
 The system is a component of the Mk 99 fire-control system (FCS).

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPG-62" designation represents the 62nd design of an Army-Navy electronic device for waterborne fire control radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 The first units were installed on the cruiser USS Ticonderoga, which was commissioned in 1983.
 Since then, the SPG-62 has been placed in service with many U.S. and foreign navy ships that have the Aegis Combat System.

 The SPG-62's role in Aegis fire control is to illuminate targets in the terminal interception phase.
 First, the ship's main search radars—either the AN/SPY-1 or the AN/SPY-6—detect and track the target.
 The Mk 99 FCS then launches surface-to-air missile(s) to intercept.
 If the interceptor missile uses semi-active radar homing (SM-2 or ESSM Block 1), it will need an external radar to illuminate its target for terminal guidance, which is where the SPG-62 comes into play.
 The Mk 99 FCS points an SPG-62 toward the target, and it shoots a narrow radar beam that reflects off the target.
 The interceptor missile's passive receiver homes in on these reflected emissions.

 It uses a very narrow beam of radiofrequency (RF) radiation.
 This accomplishes four things: